rocchdi/fastapi-and-mysql/README.md

 /recent : 10 recent titles from 2021
 /bytype : number of titles by type
 /byrating : number of titles by rating
-/bycountry : number of titles by rating
+/bycountry : number of titles by country
 /india : 10 titles from india
-/us : 10 titles from united states

 ```